Volume 15, Issue 4 (Autumn 2025) PTJ 2025, 15(4): 265-274 | Back to browse issues page

 Send citation to:

-Parsa R, Jafarnezhadgero A A, Moradzadeh N, Piri E. The Effect of Double Density Insoles on the Frequency of Muscle Activity in Running and Side Cutting in Teenage Volleyball Players.
-PTJ 2025; 15 (4)
+Parsa R, Jafarnezhadgero A A, Moradzadeh N, Piri E. Effect of Double-density Insoles on Muscle Activity Frequency During Running and Side Cutting in Adolescent Volleyball Players.
+PTJ 2025; 15 (4) :265-274

 URL: http://ptj.uswr.ac.ir/article-1-682-en.html

-2- Department of Sport Management and Biomechanics, Faculty of Education Sciences and Psychology, University of Mohaghegh Ardabili, Ardabil, Iran
+1- Department of Sport Management and Biomechanics, Faculty of Educational Sciences and Psychology, University of Mohaghegh Ardabili, Ardabil, Iran.

-Purpose: Volleyball is a complex sport with specific muscular demands that have a variety of explosive physical characteristics.
-The present study examines the effect of double-density insoles on the frequency of muscle activity in running and side cutting in volleyball players.
+Purpose: Volleyball is a complex sport with specific muscular demands and a variety of explosive physical characteristics.
+The present study aimed to examine the effect of double-density insoles on the frequency of muscle activity during running and side cutting in volleyball players.

-Methods: The current semi-experimental research was conducted on 30 teenage boys and girls in two groups of 15 people.
-The electrical activity of seven lower limb muscles was recorded in six running attempts and lateral sliding attempts using a biometric 8-channel electromyography device with 2-pole surface electrodes according to the SENIAM European protocol.
+Methods: This quasi-experimental study was conducted with 30 teenage boys and girls, divided into two groups of 15 participants.
+The electrical activity of seven lower limb muscles was recorded during six running attempts and lateral sliding attempts using a biometric 8-channel electromyography device with 2-pole surface electrodes, according to the SENIAM European protocol.

-Results: The study revealed that double-density insoles significantly influenced the frequency of BF muscle activity during running (p= 0.045, d= 0.136).
-Notably, group differences significantly affected the frequency of TA muscle activity (p= 0.027, d= 0.163) and VM muscle activity (p= 0.006, d= 0.239) during lateral sliding.
-Additionally, the interaction between double-density insoles and group classification significantly influenced ST muscle activity during lateral sliding (p= 0.037, d= 0.146), with boys showing increased ST activity but not girls.
+Results: The results revealed that double-density insoles significantly influenced the frequency of BF muscle activity during running (P=0.045, d=0.136).
+Group differences significantly affected the frequency of tibialis anterior (TA) muscle activity (P=0.027, d=0.163) and vastus medialis (VM) muscle activity (P=0.006, d=0.239) during lateral sliding.
+Additionally, the interaction between double-density insoles and group classification significantly influenced semitendinosus (ST) muscle activity during lateral sliding (P=0.037, d=0.146), with boys showing increased ST activity but not girls.

-Conclusion: The use of double density insoles at the frequency of the biceps femoris muscle can prevent ACL damage and acute muscle injuries in running and in the frequency of the semitendinosus muscle in the movement of the sliding, it can be effective in preventing of genu varum injury in the in volleyball players.
+Conclusion: The use of double-density insoles at the frequency of the biceps femoris (BF) muscle can prevent anterior cruciate ligament (ACL) damage and acute muscle injuries during running.
+At the frequency of the ST muscle during sliding, it can be effective in preventing genu varum injury in volleyball players.

 Type of Study: Research | Subject: General